paketo-buildpacks/rfcs/text/java/0012-quarkus.md

 However, it would be much more complicate to implement, and it would lead to duplicity.

+Another approach could be to have two Quarkus buildpacks: one pre maven/gradle build and one post build.
+With these we might be able to handle various build types (fast/legacy/uber jar) and also handle layering.

 ## Implementation

 This buildpack will be adopted by the Java Buildpacks team and transferred to the `paketo` GitHub organization.